timlockridge/pandocactions/README.md

 - 📘 A professional PDF (with cover and table of contents)
 - 🌐 A responsive HTML website
+- 📖 An EPUB ebook with cover and metadata
 - 🚀 Automatic deployment to GitHub Pages

 ---